More bristlebirds call Wilsons Prom home

 In 2020, the Black Summer fires highlighted the realistic threat of one or more populations of eastern bristlebird being lost from a single catastrophic fire.

-“The global distribution of this species is restricted to a continental scale,” says Dr Mark Antos.
+“The global distribution of this species consists of relict populations at a handful of sites along the south eastern extremity of our continent,” says Dr Mark Antos.
 “We’re coming at this from a long-term perspective.
 Getting to this point has taken lots of careful planning, monitoring and land management.

-Managing networks of parks as an integrated system is more important than ever to give biodiversity the best chance of thriving in a changing climate.
+Managing networks of parks as an integrated system across state borders is more important than ever to give biodiversity the best chance of thriving in a changing climate.
 It’s only through good planning and management that we have suitable source sites for threatened species and recipient sites for translocations.